-These pins keep everything in place while you ease your crochet into shape and to the right dimensions.
+These pins keep everything in place on blocking mats, while you ease your crochet into shape and to the right dimensions.

 Also known as knitting blocking pins, they come in several varieties.

 - Knitter’s Pride Knit Blockers & Pin Kit